Welcome to PCDNetwork’s inspire | connect | act career series. Our mission for 2017 is to get you from passion to hired.

 The last Thursday of every month, PCDNetwork hosts a webinar dedicated to in-depth discussion of that month’s topic.

-For October, we will focus on how one can use fellowships (academic and professional ones) as a way to advance training and one’s career in social change.
+For October, we had a wonderful webinar (see the recording below) focused on how one can use fellowships (academic and professional ones) as a way to advance training and one’s career in social change.
 There are a plethora of fellowship programs that provide financial support, a community and way to gain more experience, pursue further educational training and/or contribute to advancing social change through direct work.

 Too often when exploring career paths, individuals consider jobs, volunteer experience or paid employment the only options.
 Applying for and potentially securing relevant fellowships can be an excellent means to explore at almost any stage of one’s career, from post-grad opportunities to mid-career professionals.